KrishnaDistributedcomputing/AIPTest/BestPractices for using Search-UnifiedAuditLog.md

 This will give you a smaller set of events to work with, which you can then analyze and use to perform further searches.
 It's also a good idea to use the **Operations** / **RecordTypes**  values logged for the events to help you refine your searches and find the specific events you're looking for.

 Following is an example of filtering data by looking for very specific operations and in a given date range.
+Navigate to for  [Record Types](https://learn.microsoft.com/en-us/office/office-365-management-api/office-365-management-activity-api-schema#auditlogrecordtype)

 ```powershell
 $Operations = ("SensitivityLabelUpdated", "SensitivityLabelApplied", "FileSensitivityLabelApplied")